ijunier/twinTrans/README.md

 bin/twin.py {results_directory}
 ```

-This will run a simulation with default parameters (lasting 2 min on a 3.1 GHz Intel Core i7).
+This will run a simulation with default parameters (lasting $\sim$ 2 min on a 3.1 GHz Intel Core i7).
 The outcome is composed of two files written out in `{results_directory}`:

 - **param_var.txt**: parameters and variables (and their value) of the simulation
 - **mean_properties.txt**: values of various quantities of interest (written out every a fixed number of transcripts as specified by `-Net` optional argument):